apache/mxnet/docs/tutorials/gluon/hybrid.md

 #### Array API

-mx.nd.array() is used a lot but Symbol does not have the array API.
+`mx.nd.array()` is used a lot but Symbol does not have the array API.
 The current workaround is to use F.ones/ F.zeros/ F.full which exists in both NDArrays and Symbols.

 #### In-Place Arithmetic Operators

-In place arithmetic operators are also used a lot in Gluon imperative mode.
+In-place arithmetic operators are also used a lot in Gluon imperative mode.
 You need to avoid that and write the operations explicitly in `hybrid_forward`.
-For example, avoid `x += y` and use `x  = x + y`, other wise you will get `NotImplementedError`.
+For example, avoid `x += y` and use `x  = x + y`, otherwise you will get `NotImplementedError`.

 | NDArray in-place arithmetic operators | Description |
 |---|---|